 If your PCL has been treated using surgery, it can take between 9 and 12 months before complete recovery.

 After a stretch injury (sprain) or partial tear to the MCL, the ligament has completely healed in most people after three months.
 If there is a complete tear, recovery may take a little longer but most people are back to their usual activities after 6-9 months.

-Note: you should ask advice from your doctor or physiotherapist about when it is safe for you to start exercise or sport again after a knee ligament injury.
+Note: you should ask advice from your medical professional about when it is safe for you to start exercise or sport again after a knee ligament injury.
 It is important that you do not start exercising again until your knee is pain-free and completely stable.
 If you start exercising too early, you may cause further injury to your knee.

 Can knee ligament injuries be prevented?

 During an exercise session, or if you are playing sport, make sure that you warm up at the start of your training.
+Warming up means 5-10 minutes of balance exercises and gradually increasing your activity.
 This increases the flow of blood to your muscles and helps to loosen up your joint movements.
 Warming up may also help to prevent injury.

 Some people wear a knee brace when they are exercising or doing sporting activities if they have previously had a knee ligament injury, or even just to prevent a knee injury in the first place.
 Some studies have shown that wearing a brace may help to reduce the chance of another injury.
 Other studies have not shown this to be the case.
 One particular study looked at people with previous injury to their ACL.
 The study found that those who wore a knee brace whilst skiing were less likely to have a further knee injury than those who did not wear a knee brace.
 In general, more research is needed to look at the use of knee braces for preventing knee injury.